26 Fun Things to Do in Edinburgh with Kids (Free Options)

 Adding a splash of colour are actors in period garb.

-Bang on one o’clock the famous gun salute sorts out the locals from visitors.
+Bang on one o’clock, the famous gun salute sorts out the locals from visitors.

 Beware!